Mom’s Linguine Salad

 Every cookout or backyard bbq party needs a pasta salad.
 This salad is summer!
 Fresh ingredients tossed with Italian dressing make it a side dish that will hold up to the heat.

-Because there is no mayonnaise in this recipe an outdoor setting is fine.
-Growing up my parents entertained a lot.
-Cocktail parties, picnics, and backyard gatherings, it was a very fun time in my childhood.
+Because this recipe does not contain mayonnaise, an outdoor setting is fine.
+Growing up, my parents entertained a lot.
+Cocktail parties, picnics, and backyard gatherings were a very fun time in my childhood.

 But it had been years and years since I’d made it.
 Why?
 Because I lost the only copy of the recipe I had, that was written in my Mom’s handwriting.
 It is easy, but I wanted to get it right.
 Then I found it, then lost it again.